QoS-Aware Load Balancing in the Computing Continuum via Multi-Player Bandits: Decentralized Algorithms for QoS-Aware Load Balancing in CC

 \subsection{Request Routing}

 Algorithm~\ref{alg:routing-weights} defines the per-request routing process that operates continuously in parallel with weight maintenance.
-Upon receiving a request, each LB selects a target instance $m$ from its current QoS pool $\mathcal{Q}_k(t)$ using the Smooth Weighted Round Robin (SWRR) policy based on the weight vector $w_k(t)$.
-SWRR is an implementation of the round robin mechanism, introduced by the NGINX HTTP load balancer \cite{nginx} and designed to smooth the distribution of requests over time, preventing high-weight targets from receiving large bursts of requests while others wait excessively to receive new requests.
+Upon receiving a request, each LB selects a target instance $m$ from its current QoS pool $\mathcal{Q}_k(t)$ using the Smooth Weighted Round Robin (SWRR)\footnote{SWRR is an implementation of the round robin mechanism, introduced by the NGINX HTTP load balancer \cite{nginx} and designed to smooth the distribution of requests over time, preventing high-weight targets from receiving large bursts of requests while others wait excessively to receive new requests.} policy based on the weight vector $w_k(t)$.
 The request is routed according to the weights, while the observed latency $\ell_{k,m}(t)$ and QoS success $r_{k,m}(t)$ are stored as feedback for the next decision window (line~\ref{line:route-req}).
 Instances that repeatedly violate the latency threshold~$\tau$ exceeding a predefined error count $E_t$ are temporarily placed in a cooldown state for a fixed duration $\Delta_{\mathrm{cd}}$ and removed from the QoS pool, ensuring that degraded instances do not continue to receive traffic (line~\ref{line:set-cooldown}).
 This continuous feedback loop allows each LB to adapt routing decisions dynamically to current network and service conditions without any inter-LB coordination or shared global state.